alexharv074/aws_exam_notes/developer/s3_notes.md

 # Transfer acceleration

 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.

+# Troubleshooting

+## "The bucket you are attempting to access must be addressed using the specified endpoint.
+Please send all future requests to this endpoint."

+It seems likely that this bucket was created in a different region. https://stackoverflow.com/a/26725760/3787051